Ireland is full of incredible, majestic places and sometimes it's hard to know where to start planning your itinerary.

 You'll find many rare breeds of animals and plenty of ecological marvels within its boundaries, along with stunning vistas, woodland and bogland – and you can even catch a ride on a horse and cart to enjoy the view in style.

 The Burren is renowned for its rugged, natural beauty – a 'Karst' landscape of limestone pavements formed as a result of glaciation.
-Its unusual structure supports Mediterranean, arctic and alpine plant life side by side, giving it a rather unique appearance.
+Its unusual structure supports Mediterranean, Arctic and Alpine plant life side by side, giving it a rather unusual appearance.

-Like Killarney National Park you'll find rare Irish species residing in The Burren that are unheard of anywhere else in the country.
+As in Killarney National Park, in the Burren you will find rare Irish species residing in The Burren that are unheard of anywhere else in the country.
 Portal tombs and caving opportunities make it a popular spot for tourists to see some stone age monuments or get their hands dirty.

 The Cliffs of Moher